pelayoarbues/quartz/content/notes/Advanced Course on Product Engineering.md

 Product engineers contribute to **product vision, strategy, and decision-making** instead of merely executing tasks.
 This resonated with me, as I've always wondered why smart technical people aren't involved in these crucial aspects.
 I believe good engineers are highly analytical, solve problems effectively, and design cost-effective solutions – qualities valuable to the bigger picture.

 This course helped me structure [ideas](notes/Make'em%20talk%20with%20prototypes.md) and [intuitions](notes/No%20Data%20Product%20Management.md) I've already applied in my career and team.
-I encourage colleagues to focus on "why" rather than just "how," while incorporating lean processes and ownership of projects.
+I encourage colleagues to focus on "why" rather than just "how," while incorporating lean processes and [ownership of projects](notes/Other%20People%20Problems.md).
 While I didn't learn entirely new things, the course provided a **formal framework** for my existing approach, enabling me to better communicate my expectations and collaborate with product roles and stakeholders.

 ## Contents

 The course comprises four modules:

-**1. Product Engineering and Product Fundamentals:**
+1. Product Engineering and Product Fundamentals:

 - Introduces squad fundamentals, the role of product engineering, and basic product processes.
 - Discusses bad practices in squad design, such as having separate product owner, scrum master, and QA roles.